 King County Women's Advisory Board

-"Improving the Lives of Women in King County"
+Improving the Lives of Women in King County

-Fifteen individuals comprise the board: two nominated by the King County Executive to serve as at-large members, nine members selected by the county council members to represent each council district, and four additional at-large members selected by council members.
+Fifteen individuals comprise the board: two nominated by the King County Executive to serve as at-large members, nine members selected by the county council members to represent each council district, and four additional at-large members chosen by council members.
 The executive submits all nominations to the council for confirmation.